yashrajbharti/Glow-in-the-dark/README.md

 | **Edge**       | ✅ Requires flag (#enable-generic-sensor-extra-classes) |
 | **Firefox**    | ❌ Not supported |
 | **Safari**     | ❌ Not supported |

+> [!IMPORTANT]
+> For this feature to work, your device must have an ambient light sensor hardware, which is common in phone devices but slightly rare in desktops/laptops.

 ## License
 This project is licensed under the **MIT License**.